-Before joining Lambda Legal, Levasseur was staff attorney for Transgender Legal Defense & Education Fund, where he advocated for transgender equal rights through test-case litigation, public policy efforts, community organizing and public education.
+Prior to joining Lambda Legal, Levasseur was the first staff attorney for Transgender Legal Defense & Education Fund, where he advocated for transgender equal rights through test-case litigation, public policy efforts, community organizing and public education.
 Prior to that, Levasseur served for two years as law clerk to 12 Justices of the Massachusetts Superior Court.

 Levasseur is the Co-Founder and Vice-President of the Jim Collins Foundation, a nonprofit organization that raises money to fund gender-confirming surgeries.
 He is a member of the World Professional Association for Transgender Health (WPATH) and served as chair of the WPATH Legal Issues Committee from 2010 to 2013.
 He is a former member of the City Bar of New York’s LGBT Rights Committee, LeGaL’s Foundation Board, and co-chair of the National LGBT Bar’s Transgender Law Institute.
 Levasseur is a Fellow of Rockwood Leadership Institute’s 2012 LGBTQ Advocacy Program.